siderolabs/talos/website/content/v1.1/kubernetes-guides/configuration/replicated-local-storage-with-openebs-jiva.md

   - ../../guides/storage
 ---

-If you want to use replicated storage leveraging disk space from local talos installed disk OpenEBS Jiva is the best option.
+If you want to use replicated storage leveraging disk space from a local disk with Talos Linux installed, OpenEBS Jiva is a great option.
 This requires installing the [iscsi-tools](https://github.com/orgs/siderolabs/packages?tab=packages&q=iscsi-tools) [system extension]({{< relref "../../talos-guides/configuration/system-extensions" >}}).

-Since OpenEBS Jiva is a replicated storage it's recommended to have at least three nodes where sufficient local disk space is available.
+Since OpenEBS Jiva is a replicated storage, it's recommended to have at least three nodes where sufficient local disk space is available.
-The documentation will follow installing OpenEBS Jiva via helm the offical helm chart.
+The documentation will follow installing OpenEBS Jiva via the offical Helm chart.
-Since Talos is different from standard Operating Systems, the OpenEBS components would need a little tweaking after it's installed via helm.
+Since Talos is different from standard Operating Systems, the OpenEBS components need a little tweaking after the Helm installation.
-Refer to the OpenEBS Jiva [documentation](https://github.com/openebs/jiva-operator/blob/develop/docs/quickstart.md) if you need some further customization.
+Refer to the OpenEBS Jiva [documentation](https://github.com/openebs/jiva-operator/blob/develop/docs/quickstart.md) if you need further customization.

-> NB: Also note that the Talos nodes needs to be upgraded with `--preserve` set while running OpenEBS Jiva, otherwise you risk losing data.
+> NB: Also note that the Talos nodes need to be upgraded with `--preserve` set while running OpenEBS Jiva, otherwise you risk losing data.
-> Even though it's possible to recover data from other replicas if the node is wiped during an upgrade Talos doesn't reccommend it due to the extra operational knowlegde required to recover from such a scenario, so it's recommended to use `--preserve` to avoid data loss.
+> Even though it's possible to recover data from other replicas if the node is wiped during an upgrade, this can require extra operational knowledge to recover, so it's highly recommended to use `--preserve` to avoid data loss.

 ## Preparing the nodes

-Create a machine config patch of the as below as save as `patch.yaml`
+Create a machine config patch with the contents below and save as `patch.yaml`

 ```yaml
 - op: add